k4kpk/k4kpk.github.io/sota-guides/Bald Mountain (W4G_HC-003).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: TM, VW
 ---
-Drive to Trailhead & Trail Guide - Bald Mtn
+Drive to Trailhead & Trail Guide - Bald Mtn - 10 points
 --------------------------------------------------------

 #### Drive Guide - Bald Mountain from ATLANTA